cardano-scaling/website/monthly/2024-03-monthly.md

 - mention modulo-p in text
 - available on branch + modulo-p repository

-- plan when to merge it
+* Migrated hydra's ledger format to support Conway transactions.
+We plan to merge this after hydra-0.16 is released.
+This is available on the `lc/conway-support` branch.

 - explorer fixes / details about tx formats?

 ### Streaming plugins